 Obn is the offset of the LTM candidate cell (i.e. candidateSpecificOffset as defined in LTM-CSI-ReportConfig for this event).
 One offset is applied to all beam(s) associated with the LTM candidate cell.

 Ms is the beam measurement quantity of the serving cell based on SS/PBCH block or CSI-RS, not taking into account any offsets.
-The beam associated with this event is the current beam, i.e corresponding to the RS configured in the indicated TCI state or the RS QCLed with the RS configured in the indicated TCI State in the serving cell as defined in clause 5.1.5 in TS 38.214 [7] in the serving cell.
+The beam associated with this event is the current beam, i.e corresponding to the RS configured in the indicated TCI state if the associated LTM-CSI-ResourceConfig includes ltm-NZP-CSI-RS-ResourceSet, or the SSB QCLed with the RS configured in the indicated TCI State in the SpCell as defined in clause 5.1.5 in TS 38.214 [7] otherwise.

-Obs is the offset of the beam of the serving cell (i.e. candidateSpecificOffsetS as defined in LTM-CSI-ReportConfig for this event).
+Obs is the offset of the beam of the serving cell (i.e. servingSpecificOffsetS as defined in LTM-CSI-ReportConfig for this event).

 Hys is the hysteresis parameter for this event (i.e. hysteresis as defined within LTM-CSI-ReportConfig for this event).